Earnhardt back for final race at Texas, where he got 1st win

-It was at Texas Motor Speedway in 2000 when he got his first Cup Series victory, as a 25-year-old driver who was greeted in victory lane by his famous father who was then his car owner.
-That came two years after Junior got his first victory in NASCAR's second-tier series at the same track.
+Earnhardt was 25 years old at Texas in 2000 when he won in the Cup Series for the first time.
+That was two years after he got his first victory in NASCAR's second-tier series at the same track.

-With Earnhardt back in Texas for his last race there as a full-time Cup driver, track President Eddie Gossage rode a horse into the media center to recognize NASCAR's most popular driver.
-The horse wasn't a retirement gift, but the track is sponsoring a therapy horse in his name at a ranch only a few miles from the track that helps people with disabilities along with veterans and first responders.
+With Earnhardt back in Texas for his last Cup race before he retires from full-time racing, track President Eddie Gossage rode a horse into the media center to recognize NASCAR's most popular driver.

-Gossage presented Earnhardt with the top of the electronic scoring pylon from his first Cup victory, with the No. 1 spot lit up with number 8, his car number at the time.
-The track also gave the Earnhardts, who are expecting their first child, a pink stroller that is a small replica of a classic Chevy convertible and other baby gifts.
+Gossage presented Earnhardt with the top of the electronic scoring pylon from his Cup victory, with the No. 1 spot lit up with number 8, his car number at the time.
+The track also gave Earnhardt and his wife, Amy, who are expecting a daughter, a pink stroller that is a small replica of a classic Chevy convertible.